Newtown Neurotics: Reformation

-The band reformed as The Newtown Neurotics for reunion shows in London and Brighton leading up to Blackpool's 2006 Wasted and 2008 Rebellion punk festivals.
+The band reformed as Newtown Neurotics for reunion shows in London and Brighton leading up to Blackpool's 2006 Wasted and 2008 Rebellion punk festivals.
 A new rhythm section of David Walsh (Drums) and Adam Smith (Bass) (Both from Harlow Newtown) backed Steve Drewett from 2007, including for the 2009 Rebellion Festival.
 In 2010 Steve Drewett made his first US appearance, playing at The Big Takeover magazine's 30th Anniversary festival.

 In 2015, Simon Lomond rejoined the band for live dates including a return to the Rebellion Festival.
 Original bassist, Colin Dredd (Masters), died on 19 May 2015.

 In 2018, funds for a full-length documentary on the band's history were successfully raised through Kickstarter.
 Kick Out!: The Newtown Neurotics Story is directed by Luke J. Baker.
 Initially set for completion in 2021, it finally premiered at London's 100 Club on 5 September 2023.

 In 2022 the band released Cognitive Dissidents, their first album in 35 years.
 The single Climate Emergency preceded the album.